 Why is this the case?
 According to this same research by PREA, the risk factors that underlie real estate are different from those that underlie stocks and bonds.
 The study found that stocks are more sensitive to risk premia (or returns expected by investors in excess of the risk-free rate as compensation for bearing additional risk) and economic growth, whereas bonds are sensitive to higher-than-expected inflation or rising short-term interest rates.
 Meanwhile, the primary factor that affected real estate returns was the availability of real estate loans.

 In short, the value of real estate investments is not strongly correlated to the value of stocks and bonds in the public markets.
 Even if stock prices are declining, real estate can hold onto (or even increase) its value.

-For example, fiscal 2015 was a challenging year for many investors as global markets reacted to falling oil prices and concerns of slowing growth in China.
-However, Harvard’s annual return of 5.8% outperformed a number of other benchmark indexes, and real estate played a leading role in boosting the endowment’s overall return for the year.
+For example, 2015 was a challenging year for many investors as global markets reacted to falling oil prices and concerns of slowing growth in China.
+However, Harvard endowment’s annual return of 5.8% outperformed a number of other benchmark indexes, and real estate played a leading role in boosting the endowment’s overall return.
 Specifically, Harvard’s direct real estate investments posted the highest annual return of all portfolio asset classes at 19.4%, trouncing its second and third best-performing asset classes, U.S. equity and private equity holdings, which returned 12.4% and 11.8% respectively.